tejaswinicp/House-Price-Prediction/README.md

 usage in high-performance computing, to analyzing which regulators are important for gene expression.

 We will create a model that predict a continuous value (price) from input features (lotsize, number of bedrooms ,...).
-The dataset can be downloaded from <a href="https://vincentarelbundock.github.io/Rdatasets/csv/Ecdat/Housing.csv">here</a> Housing Data.
+The dataset can be downloaded from <a href="https://vincentarelbundock.github.io/Rdatasets/csv/Ecdat/Housing.csv">here</a>.